duchungluu/nordcloud-gcp/README.md

 # TO DO :rocket:

-0. Spinnaker for CI/CD dev/stage/release - Cloud Build
+0. Spinnaker for dev/stage/release; canary, blue/green deployment || Cloud Build for CI/CD

-1. Refactoring the code to JS 2017, update libraries
+1. Terraform to provision the whole thing

 2. Deprecate Sqlite, not scalable, use GCP Cloud SQL in the private VPC.

+3. Refactoring the code to JS 2017, update libraries

-3. Use microservices instead of monolith.
+4. Use microservices instead of monolith.
 Frontend, authentication, notes.

-4. More automation

 #  Hung Luu